cqian19/PokeGo-Idle/README.md

 # PokeGo Adventures Pokemon Go Bot
 A free Pokemon Go bot with local website, live map, and notifications.
 See your player move around in real time and catch pokemon!
 Status: **Running as of 8/16.
-New version with user config is out!**
+New version with user config is out!
+This bot will no longer receive updates.
+Feel free to take it up on your own.**
 [Latest Release Download](https://github.com/cqian19/Pokemon-Go-Adventures-Bot/releases/latest)
 <p align="center"><img src="pogo/static/images/game.png"></p>
 ## Features